 - Providers of social housing

 Other exemptions are available for residential property owned by charities, which are held for charitable purposes.
-The same goes for properties help by public bodies, and those properties conditionally exempt from Inheritance Tax.
+The same goes for properties held by public bodies, and those properties conditionally exempt from Inheritance Tax.

 If you'd like to find out more about anything I've written here, do call me on 01908 774323 or leave a comment below and let's see how I can help you.